Two dimensional integral representations via branches of the Bruhat-Tits tree: Decomposable representations

-\begin{proof} As before, the group of diagonal matrices acts on the set of stem orders with $h_K/h_K(2)$ orbits, and every maximal order corresponds to $h_K(2)$ homothety classes of lattices.
-Since the prime ideals $P_i$ no longer need to be principal, it is not necessarily true that an order $\mathfrak{D}$ is isomorphic to $\mathbb{M}_2(\mathcal{O}_K)$ if so is its anchor order, however, the Artin distance between two maximal orders is trivial whenever the local graph distance between those orders is even at all places.
-This mean that, whenever an order $\mathfrak{D}$ is in the wrong isomorphism class, this can be fixed by replacing it by the order $\mathfrak{D}'$ in the same relative position with respect to a different anchor order, which is chosen in a way that all local distances from the initial anchor order is even.
+\begin{proof}[Proof of Theorem \ref{t5}] The local multiplication by uniformizers described above can be interpreted as a transitive free action of the ideal group $\mathcal{I}_K$ on the set of stem orders.
+As before, the group of diagonal matrices acts on the set of stem orders with $h_K/h_K(2)$ orbits, and every maximal order corresponds to $h_K(2)$ homothety classes of lattices.

+Since the prime ideals $P_i$ no longer need to be principal, it is not necessarily true that an order $\mathfrak{D}$ is isomorphic to $\mathbb{M}_2(\mathcal{O}_K)$ if so is its anchor order.
+However, the Artin distance between two maximal orders is trivial whenever the local graph distance between those orders is even at all places.
+In other words, the isomorphism class of a maximal order depends only on the set of places at which the corresponding vertex lie at an odd distance from a fixed vertex, say the vertex $v_0^{[0]}$ corresponding to $\mathbb{M}_2(\mathcal{O}_K)$.
+This mean that, whenever an order $\mathfrak{D}$ is in the wrong isomorphism class, this can be fixed by shifting the corresponding anchor vertex by one at a finite set of places, namely those places $\nu$ at which the distance from $v_{\mathfrak{D},\nu}$ to $v_0^{[0]}$ is odd.
+This is ilustrated in Fig. \ref{f3p}.
+If the neighbor of $v_0$ outside the stem corresponds to a maximal order in the wrong isomorphism class, but $v_0$ does not, then we fix it by replacing the neighbor by the vertex $w$, which is at the same relative position with respect to a neighboring anchor order.